koka-lang/koka/readme.md

   * The excellent [SublimeText](http://www.sublimetext.com) text editor.
 There is a full Koka and Haskell language mode for SublimeText (run `jake sublime` to install the Koka mode on your system).
-    (Unfortunately, SublimeText is not free but it is worth every penny IMHO :-)